-Moolya – An Indian software testing company plans to setup a branch in Mars
+Moolya – An Indian software testing company plans to set up a branch

 Moolya Software Testing Private Limited and its awesome people have been solving business problems through testing for Banks, Media companies, Retail chains, E-commerce players, Learning solutions providers and Mobile App Ecosystem.

-When asked about the need to setup a branch office in Mars, CEO of Moolya, Pradeep Soundararajan explained “We solve business problems through testing for our existing customers.
+When asked about the need to set up a branch office in Mars, CEO of Moolya, Pradeep Soundararajan explained “We solve business problems through testing for our existing customers.
 There are plenty of potential customers on Earth for Moolya.
-However, many have been corrupted by other services companies who have made them to ask for everything but value.
-For instance many customers on Earth ask for test cases and automation when they really want information to make powerful decisions for growth.
-Mars gives us a clean state to start so we don’t struggle to help our customers understand the value we deliver.
-Also our hope is – if they are intelligent species – they wouldn’t pick any other services companies selling snake oil”
+However, many have been corrupted by other services companies who have made them ask for everything but value.
+For instance, many customers on Earth ask for test cases and automation when they really want the information to make powerful decisions for growth.
+Mars gives us a clean slate to start so we don’t struggle to help our customers understand the value we deliver.
+Also, our hope is – if they are intelligent species – they wouldn’t pick any other services companies selling snake oil”

 Adding to this the other co-founder and Managing Director, Mohan Panguluri said, “We have grown from a 2 member garage start-up to deliver business value to about 35+ customers we have served across the globe for various contexts.
 Our customers have improved their top-line and bottom-line and this is possible because we focus on their customers and users.
-Simple things we do like social media driven approach to testing and business context driven approach to testing helps us inform decision makers with information they need to make growth decisions”
+Simple things we do like social media-driven approach to testing and business context-driven approach to testing helps us inform decision-makers with the information they need to make growth decisions”

 Moolya hopes to be discovered by intelligent species, be it on Earth, Mars or other places in the Milky Way.
 Moolya is confident that if they are discovered by intelligent species there will be no need to do selling because what Moolya does is what the intelligent species need.

 _ End of Press Release_